2015 CLN Teleconferences

 Title: BioenergizeMe !

 Bio: Alexis Wolfe is a John A. Dean Knauss Marine Policy Fellow in the Bioenergy Technologies Office at the Department of Energy.
-Ms. Wolfe work focuses on algal technologies, as well as education and workforce development.
-Her interests include capacity development of STEM educators, science communication, and strengthening the connection between science and policy.
-Ms. Wolfe received a Master's of Marine Policy from the University of Delaware, and a Bachelors Degree, with Honors in Environmental Science from the University of Florida.
+Ms. Wolfe's work focuses on algal technologies, as well as education and workforce development.
+Her interests include the capacity development of STEM educators, science communication, and strengthening the connection between science and policy.
+Ms. Wolfe received a Master's in Marine Policy from the University of Delaware, and a bachelor's Degree, with Honors in Environmental Science from the University of Florida.